Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cooperation

 To describe the dynamics, it is sufficient to express $p$ in terms of $n$, which will in turn provide a scalar autonomous differential equation for $n(t)$.
-For small populations it can be shown that the equations \eqref{NS-fast}$_{1-5}$ can be solved uniquely in terms of $n$, yielding the following theorem.
+For small populations the equations \eqref{NS-fast}$_{1-5}$ can be solved uniquely in terms of $n$, yielding the following theorem.

 \begin{theorem} There are $m,\bar{m}>0$ and $C^{\infty}$ functions